 WORK

-In celebration of the 50th anniversary of The Very Hungry Caterpillar, Urban Projections collaborated with Penguin House Publishing and Eric Carle Studios to create a vibrant, city-wide tribute to one of the most beloved children’s books of all time.
+To mark the 50th anniversary of The Very Hungry Caterpillar, Urban Projections collaborated with Penguin Random House and Eric Carle Studio to create a series of mobile projection interventions across London.

 The Hungry Caterpillar